blmaier/buildroot-docker/README.md

 podman compose build
 ```

-## Pushing
+## Push Docker image

 To push to the Docker registry, run the following.
+Note the default images are
+tagged for my Docker account so you will need to update the compose.yaml tags
+to point to your repo.

 ```
 podman login -u <username> -p <api-password> docker.io